Überfremdung

-Überfremdung (pronounced /de/), literally 'over-foreignization', is a German-language term used to refer to an excess of immigration.
+Überfremdung (pronounced /de/), literally 'over-foreignization', is a German-language term used to refer to either a perceived excess of immigration, or the making of something out to be more alien than it actually is — i.e., intentional or active alienation.
 The word is a nominalization compounded from über meaning 'over' or 'overly' and fremd meaning 'foreign'.
 In that alienation also translates to "Entfremdung", there exists at least one other political dimension to this term as well though.